-To find out more about Parkinson’s disease surveys or to get involved, visit the EPDA website.
+To find out more about Parkinson’s disease surveys or to get involved, visit Parkinson’s Europe website.

 Is an important Parkinson’s disease symptom being neglected?

 Author: Rosie Murray-WestPublished: 16 September 2021

 Prep: Cook: Serves:

 Drooling is an often-overlooked symptom of Parkinson’s disease – but the psychological impacts can be profound.
 A new survey from Parkinson’s Europe shows that, although there is help available, many are not receiving the best possible treatment

 Drooling – an often-neglected Parkinson’s symptom – is more common than previously thought and is negatively impacting the lives of many people with Parkinson’s, according to a report published by Parkinson’s Europe.